brettz9/webappfind/README.md

-Although there may be some advantages to storing meta-data at the individual file level, I did not see a very convenient way in which Windows would allow the addition of arbitary meta-data which Firefox could easily query (Windows does not appear to offer arbitrary addition and editing of properties though programs, e.g., TortoiseGit, appear to be able to overlay the properties and are aware of file-level metadata while adding their own).
+Although there may be some advantages to storing meta-data at the individual file level, I did not see a very convenient way in which Windows would allow the addition of arbitary meta-data which Firefox could easily query (besides the registry, Windows does not appear to offer arbitrary addition and editing of properties through its UI though programs, e.g., TortoiseGit, are able to overlay the properties and are aware of file-level metadata while adding their own).
 Having a JSON file allows developers to add some type configuration (beyond the more generic info detectable by a file extension) within the directory containing the data